 \section{Conclusion}

-We have studied PS for Factor Models (and one other toy example) and have identified the component of PS that is most likely to go wrong and where.
-This is partly based on the fact that we have a relatively simple sufficient condition for factor models (Theorem 1).
-Typically for the higher dimensional model the MCMC output for finding the integral along grid points in the path may become quite unreliable at some parts of the path.
+We have studied PS for factor models (and one other toy example) and have identified the component of PS that is most likely to go wrong and where.
+This is partly based on the fact that we have a relatively simple sufficient condition for factor models (Theorem~\ref{th2.1}).
+Typically, for the higher-dimensional model the MCMC output for finding the integral along grid points in the path may become quite unreliable at some parts of the path.
 Some insight about why it happens and how it can be rectified has been suggested.
-MCMC seems to be unreliable for PS when the higher dimensional model is true.
-The problem is worse the more the two models differ as when a very high dimensional model is being compared to a low dimensional model.
+MCMC seems to be unreliable for PS when the higher-dimensional model is true.
+The problem is worse the more the two models differ, as when a very high-dimensional model is being compared to a low-dimensional model.

-The suggestion for rectification was based on the intuition that PS, like Importance Sampling itself, seems more reliable when the two marginal densities in the Bayes Factor are relatively similar, as is the case when the smaller of two nested models is true Based on this intuition we suggested PS-SC and justified PS-SC by comparing MCMC output and MCMC variance of both PS-SC and PS.
+The suggestion for rectification was based on the intuition that PS, like importance sampling itself, seems more reliable when the two marginal densities in the Bayes factor are relatively similar, as is the case when the smaller of two nested models is true.
+Based on this intuition, we suggested PS-SC and justified PS-SC by comparing MCMC output and MCMC standard deviation of both PS-SC and PS.\looseness=1

-It is our belief that the above insights as to when things will tend to go wrong and when not, will also be valid for the other general strategy for selection from among nested models namely, RJMCMC.
+It is our belief that the above insights as to when things will tend to go wrong and when not, will also be valid for the other general strategy for selection from among nested models, namely, RJMCMC.